Business License & Tax - Community Development

 The Business License and Tax team administers business applications and accounts for all business operating in the City of Burbank, as well as issues garage sale permits for residents.
 We encourage customers to use our online services whenever possible.

 All businesses located in Burbank, as well as businesses that come into Burbank to conduct business, are required to apply to the City of Burbank for a Business Tax Account.
 Certain types of business require an regulatory Business License.
-After submitting an initial application, you will receive further directions on whether your type of business requires a Business License.
+If you are new to Burbank, please start by checking our Business Tax page first.
+After submitting an initial application, you will receive further directions on whether your type of business requires a Business Tax account or a Business License.

 A Home Occupation Permit is a special type of permit and Business Tax Account that allows residents to have an office type business in their home.
 Home Occupations may have employees, but employees may NOT physically report to or work out of the Home Occupation.
 See neighborhood compatibility rules (PDF).